-Rosca de reyes—that beloved, bejeweled bread, with its hidden treasure—is the Three Kings Day tradition we most love.
+Rosca de reyes — that beloved, bejeweled bread, with its hidden treasure — is the Three Kings Day tradition I most love.

 The feast of Epiphany, falling 12 days after Christmas every January 6, is celebrated in a range of ways by Latinos, depending on where our family came from and where we live now.
 If you’re Mexican, like me, your Reyes feast probably includes the delicioso traditional dulce pan known as rosca de reyes.
 Rosca means wreath and reyes means kings.
 So, rosca is the round bread of kings, traditionally served on the day we celebrate the three royals who followed a certain star.